hajonsoft/hajonsoft-tiger/.github/ISSUE_TEMPLATE/story.md

 ```

-` ⌘ After completing this issue, schedule the following features in a low priority stories`
+` ⌘ New work discovered - stories to be created`
 -